ETIAS Visa Waiver for Spain

 At the moment, the current list of nationalities who will need an ETIAS Visa Waiver to travel to Spain includes all the non-EU and non-Schengen countries which can currently enter Spain with just a passport.
 More countries may be added to the list over the coming months.

-From 2021, after the implementation of ETIAS, the following nationalities will need a visa waiver:
+After the implementation of ETIAS at the end of 2022, the following nationalities will need a visa waiver:

 - Antigua and Barbuda

 - Bosnia and Herzegovina

 - Hong Kong